nogibjj/levia_python_to_rust_week8/README.md

 - The `WHERE` clause filters the results to include only users with an age greater than 25.
 - Finally, the `ORDER BY` clause sorts the results by the `order_date` column in descending order.

+**Results:**
+- The result of this query will be a list of user names (u.name) along with their corresponding order dates (o.order_date) for users aged over 25, sorted by order date in descending order.

 ## Complex SQL Query Example 2: Aggregation